 There’s no way to skip the repeated content in the page header on the Tutorial landing page.
 This fails WCAG 2.1 success criterion 2.4.1.
-We aim to fix this by the end of Spring 2021.
+We aim to address this in 2022.

 The Editor's highlights slideshow on the home page can be difficult to navigate via the keyboard when using the Firefox browser.
 This fails WCAG 2.1 success criterion 2.1.1.
-We aim to fix this by the end of Spring 2021.
+We aim to address this in 2022.